Money Market Mutual Funds

-Today, money market mutual funds account for nearly 1,000 of the more than 8,000 mutual funds available to investors.
-Even more impressive is the fact that money market fund's assets account for more than one-quarter of all mutual fund assets.
-That’s around $2 trillion invested in money market funds alone.
+As of November 2020, money market mutual funds account for nearly 1,000 of the more than 8,000 mutual funds available to investors.
+Even more impressive is the fact that money market assets account for around 20% of all mutual fund assets.
+That’s nearly $4.35 trillion invested in money market funds alone.

-So just what is a money market mutual fund, and how can we define this type of account?
-A money market fund is defined as a mutual fund that is required by law to invest in low-risk securities.
+By law, a money market fund is defined as a mutual fund that is required to invest in low-risk securities.
 This means these funds are relatively low-risk investments compared to other types of mutual funds.
 They also pay dividends to shareholders that are aligned with short-term interest rates.

 Money market funds invest in assets like certificates of deposits, government securities, commercial paper of companies, and other low-risk, highly-liquid securities.
 Unlike other mutual funds, they attempt to keep their net asset value (NAV) at a constant $1.00 per share.

 Don’t confuse money market investing with money market deposit accounts found at local banks.
 For example, money market funds are not insured through the Federal Deposit Insurance Corporation (FDIC).